-- 12.1 A game will be a total of 24 minutes divided into 2 halves of 12 minutes each. - 12.2 There will be at least 5 minutes between the end of a game and the start of the next game.
-At the Paralympic Games and World Championships, there will be a minimum of 15 minutes between the end of a game and the start of the next game. - 12.3 An audible signal will be given 5 minutes before the start of the game.
-There will also be a second audible signal 90 seconds before the start of each half. - 12.4 Players who are going to start any half must be on court and ready for eyeshade check by the referees, 90 seconds before the start of each half Failure to comply will result in a Team or Personal Penalty for Delay of Game. - 12.5 Half time will be 3 minutes in duration. - 12.6 All teams and players should be ready to start when the table official calls "time" or where there is an audible signal - Failure to comply will result in a Team or Personal Penalty for Delay of Game. - 12.7 Any half will be considered complete at the end of time.
+- 12.1 A game will be a total of 24 minutes divided into 2 halves of 12 minutes. - 12.2 There will be at least 5 minutes between the end of a game and the start of the next game.
+At the Paralympic Games and all IBSA sanctioned tournaments, there will be a minimum of 15 minutes between the end of a game and the start of the next game. - 12.3 An audible signal will be given 5 minutes before the start of the game.
+There will also be a second audible signal 90 seconds before the start of each half. - 12.4 Players who are going to start any half must be on court and ready for eyeshade check by the referees, 90 seconds before the start of each half Failure to comply will result in a Team Penalty Delay of Game. - 12.5 Half time will be 5 minutes in duration. - 12.6 All teams and players should be ready to start when the table official calls "time" or where there is an audible signal - 12.7 Any half will be considered complete at the end of time.